 A bill like this would allow us to formally join the program and give DEQ full authority to make a carbon rule with much more long-term certainty.

 Yes!
 RGGI has proven effective in helping states significantly reduce carbon emissions while bolstering their economies at the same time.
 In 2016, RGGI states emitted even less than the cap required — 8.4 percent less.
 Overall, emissions have fallen 40 percent since RGGI launched.
 The newest RGGI model rule will lead to an additional 30 percent reduction from current emissions by 2030 as well.

 What will cutting carbon emissions mean for our health?

 Virginia stands to gain huge benefits from RGGI that go far beyond climate impacts.
 By cleaning up our power plants, we would also cut down dangerous air pollutants like soot and smog alongside carbon.
-This would help prevent at least 8,200 asthma attacks, 39,000 lost workdays, and 300 premature deaths.
-It is estimated that joining RGGI would provide Virginia $5.7 billion in public health benefits.
-Joining RGGI will not only provide long-term relief from climate change, but also immediate public health benefits to our most vulnerable residents.
+States that are currently in RGGI have already seen immense health benefits: air quality improvements have prevented at least 8,200 asthma attacks, 39,000 lost workdays, and 300 premature deaths.
+It is estimated that RGGI has provided these states $5.7 billion in public health benefits.
+Joining RGGI will not only provide long-term relief from climate change, but also immediate public health benefits to Virginia’s most vulnerable residents.

 And what about our economy?